Camp Prep #6: Camper Care & Medical Teams

 They say that laughter is the best medicine.
 While your children can expect great amounts of laughter this summer, we prefer more traditional and scientific methods of wellness.
 Keeping your loved ones both physically and emotionally healthy is our highest priority, a subject we cover in this week’s WimberLead.

 Much like other classic duos, such as Lennon and McCartney, Starsky and Hutch, or Fey and Poehler, this talented team is greater than the sum of its parts.
 We will work tirelessly to keep your kids happy and healthy, making sure they fully enjoy all that camp has to offer.

 If there is anything our staff and Camper Care team should know to best support your child, please make sure that you have included it in your child’s Camper Profile.
 The more we know, the more effective our staff can be, the more fun your children will have, and the better you’ll sleep at night.
 (I don’t think we need to sell you on the value of a good night’s sleep.)
-The Camper Profile can still be edited.
-Please add any missing or additional details this week before we finalize the Camper Profiles, the more info, the better.
+After submitting, the Camper Profile can still be edited.
+Please add any missing or additional details two weeks prior to the start of your child’s camp session so we can finalize the Camper Profiles.
+The more info we have, the better.

-Our full-time Medical Care team consists of 2 nurses and 2 medical assistants, along with doctors who visit throughout the session.
+Our full-time Medical Care team consists of 2 registered nurses and 2 medical assistants, along with doctors who visit throughout the session.
 Our health team will administer all medications and treat all minor injuries and illnesses.

 Things our nurses will contact you about: